kchapelier/grunt-glitch/README.md

 > A grunt task you shouldn't use.

 This grunt task is used to intentionally corrupt and mangle files.
-Use with caution, or malice.
+Use with caution.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`